Aboriginal and Torres Strait Islander viewers are warned that the following may contain images and voices of deceased persons.

-The following refer to people who achieved high levels of recognition in some way linked to Australia.
-Some of the listed were not born in Australia, nor lived in Australia.
+The following people achieved high levels of recognition and are in some way linked to Australia.
+Some were not born in Australia; some never lived here.
 Others were born here.
-Some lived permanently in Australia.
+Some lived here permanently.

-All listed have contributed significantly to Australia’s development in some way, whether through discoveries, leadership, cultural achievement, sporting prowess, science, technology innovation, … .
+All have contributed significantly to Australia’s development in some way, whether through discoveries, leadership, cultural achievement, sporting prowess, science, technology, innovation, … .

 A separate listing is provided for Indigenous Australians.
 It includes people from all areas of achievement.

 The final section includes biographical information resources related to all Australian achievers.

 Each listing is given in alphabetical order, using the following format - Surname, Title [if applicable], First Name[s].
 A brief indication of area[s] and achievement[s] is provided.